kvarcg/crayengine_mini/Readme.md

         </tr>
     </tbody>
 </table>

+For more details, see the latest tests on [Travis CI](https://travis-ci.com/kvarcg/crayengine_mini).
+I am not able to get MinGW and 32-bit GCC/Clang to work at the moment on Travis, but compiles fine on my local machines, thus I claim it works :).

 The C++ version can be easily downgraded to C++11, by simply including the [Compatibility.h](Projects/Global/Compatibility.h) that contains the reference implementation for *make_unique*.